AurelBouchet/AurelBouchet/README.md

   📌 LinkedIn @https://www.linkedin.com/in/aurélien-bouchet
 - 📫 aurelien-bouchet@hotmail.fr

-And you can check my portfolio just right there : https://aurelien-bouchet-cv.netlify.app/
+And you can have a look on my portfolio just right there : https://aurelien-bouchet-cv.netlify.app/

 Cheers! 🔥🔥🔥